steveklabnik/blog/_posts/2011-05-10-contributing-to-ruby-s-documentation.md

     $ git clone git@github.com:YOURUSERNAME/ruby.git

-After that's done, type `cd ruby/` and add the main project as an upstream.
+After that's done, type `cd ruby` and add the main project as an upstream.
 This will let you keep up-to-date with the latest changes:

     $ git remote add upstream https://github.com/ruby/ruby.git